 Augsburg, as described by Dorothy Gladys Spicer's "The Festivals of

 On September 29,

 to which hundreds of peasants from far and near come for trade and

 pleasure.
 Chief among the day's attractions is the hourly appearance of

 figures representing the Archangel and the Devil.
-The figures are built in the foundation
+The figures are built

-had been installed in the tower's understructure.
+devil had been installed in the tower's understructure.
 Annually on his

 feast day the archangel's armor-clad figure, holding a pointed spear,

 During World War II the historic figures--the delight of generations of

 installed.
-Today, as for over four centuries, spectators continue to gather about the
+Today, as for over four centuries, spectators continue to

-the Equinoxes or Solstices and mark the beginnings of new
+around the Equinoxes or Solstices and mark the beginnings of new